UNLV-Libraries/archivesspace-drupal/README.md

 ![AS2D8 Logo]()

 ## About this project
 The [AS2D8](https://www.as2d8.com/) suite of modules supports pulling ArchivesSpace data to Drupal 8.
-It extends the Drupal core Migrate API with plugins, provides sensible defaults for displaying ArchivesSpace content in Drupal, and .
-Changes can be made in real time or asynchronously in batches during cron run.
-Once ArchivesSpace records are consumed by Drupal, they can be further enriched with NISO-defined metadata, published in a customizable discovery theme layer, and further syndicated for consumption by other resources.
+It extends the Drupal core Migrate API with plugins, provides sensible defaults for displaying ArchivesSpace resources in Drupal, provides all of the usual Drupal theming site administration tools.
+AS2D8 closely tracks the [Islandora CLAW project](https://github.com/Islandora-CLAW/CLAW).
+When the next-generation of Islandora is stable, AS2D8 will offer an integration point for Islandora.

 A few possible use cases include:
 - Using Drupal Views to build glossary displays, user-configurable sorting,